surajbhoji1208/react/ReadMe.txt

         in jsx instead of give class it should given as className if u gave attributs then u have to give in camal case if there is multiple line then wrap it in round brackets  dont neeed for single line

+React components : everything in react is a component
+                   there are two type 1) class based comp(old way) 2) functional comp(new way)
+React functional comp: it is just a normal js fun
+                       fun name should be capital latter
+                       root.render<comp/> (this is how we render the component) if we call comp inside a com it called component composition if we put {} insid jsx we can run any fun inside this  {}